BrijendraSingh/BrijendraSingh.github.io/_posts/2021-12-10-component-tests.markdown

 - This will cut off the UI dependency while validating business logic and hence improving test coverage with minimum execution and less invalid test failures

 **System test**
 So far we have tested application on it varuous component level.
-System test can be used to test the complete Integration (If posible) front end and backend logic In this layer we should have least numner of automated test covering only the haapy criticle path
+System test can be used to test the complete Integration (If posible) front end and ba ckend logic In this layer we should have least numner of automated test covering only the haapy criticle path

+> happy testing :)